What is Skillz Difficulty?

 skillz_difficulty game parameter in native iOS, check the method params for

 tournamentWillBegin.
-The key to the hash table should be
+The key to the hash table will be

 To find the